awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Creating.md

 </CreateCacheParameterGroupResponse>
 ```

 When the parameter group is created, it will have the family's default values\.
 To change the default values you must modify the parameter group\.
-For more information, see [Modifying a Parameter Group](ParameterGroups.Modifying.md)\.
+For more information, see [Modifying a parameter group](ParameterGroups.Modifying.md)\.

 For more information, see [https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_CreateCacheParameterGroup.html](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_CreateCacheParameterGroup.html)\.